gaehlerm/SoftwareEngineering/README.md

 	return n*"I"
 ```

 Two tests later we are again at the point where we have to refactor.
 This time we have to think a little harder how the logic of the function really works.
+One possible outcome of this refactoring is the following code:

 ```py
 def roman_numbers(n):